GuusKemperman/GuusKemperman.github.io/_projects/rts-3D.md

   </video>
 </div>

-While it worked great, it required the user to write OnSave/OnLoad functions for each entity type to specify which members to serialise.
+While it worked great, it required the user to write OnSave/OnLoad functions for each entity type to specify which members to serialize.
 This led to a lot of code repetition, and is something I hope to learn from for future projects.

 # File compression